 Here are the top four reasons SEO is relevant (and will remain relevant in the foreseeable future):

 1. Crucial statistics

 Give a few numbers regarding SEO a passing glance, and you will likely be amazed at the impact SEO has on businesses.
 For example:

 While there is not a single documented reason to explain it, online searchers tend to distrust paid search results.
 If your Google Ad fails to grab attention or create an interaction, you stand to lose business.
 Solid SEO practices will keep your listing in front of potential customers.

 Searchers will not spend time weeding through several pages of results.
-In fact, more than 67 per cent of searches come from the first few results on page one.
+In fact, more than 67% of searches come from the first few results on page one.

-Because voice search will only continue to grow, businesses that were once content with landing on the first page of a search, are now battling each other for the top three spots of a search query.
+Because voice search will only continue to grow, businesses once content with landing on the first page of a search are now battling each other for the top three spots of a search query.

 An important fact to keep in mind when looking at SEO vs Google Ads is you are not in an either-or position.
 Both options can be useful for your online marketing plan.
 You need to look at several factors to decide which of these SEM choices will impact your business the most and put your focus there.

 How do I determine which option impacts my business the most?